Dialogs of Arts and Feminisms | CLOSED

 Short description

 Over the course of 10 weeks, the course discusses how “body,” “power,” “gender,” “affect,” “whiteness,” “migration,” “neuroqueerness,” “environment,” “crisis,” and “future” emerge in public discourses and how feminisms and arts approach them to develop a critical commentary.
+Each week, the participants will be introduced to one theoretical text and one artwork cross-pollinating with each other to critically approach one of the 10 concepts at the material, aesthetic, affective, and theoretical levels.

 Full description